bcgsc/ntEdit/README.md

 ### How to run in a pipeline
 -------

-1. Running nthits (please see nthits documentation)
+1. Running nthits (please see nthits documentation : https://github.com/bcgsc/ntHits)
 <pre>
-nthits -c <kmer coverage threshold> -k <kmer length> -t <number of threads> reads eg. nthits -c 2 --outbloom -p solidBF -k 25 -t 48 Sim_100_300_1.fq Sim_100_300_2.fq or nthits -c 2 --outbloom -p solidBF -k 25 -t 48 @reads.in
+nthits -c <kmer coverage threshold> -b <Bloom filter bit size> -k <kmer length> -t <number of threads> reads eg. nthits -c 2 --outbloom -p solidBF -b 36 -k 25 -t 48 Sim_100_300_1.fq Sim_100_300_2.fq or nthits -c 2 --outbloom -p solidBF -b 36 -k 25 -t 48 @reads.in

 Where @reads.in is a file listing the path to all read fastq files to kmerize note the options --outbloom and -p that must be set when using ntHits with ntEdit.

 If not specifying a hard threshold (-c), and relying instead on ntCard* to identify the error kmer coverage, please run with the --solid:

-nthits -k 50 -t 48 --outbloom --solid @reads.in
+nthits -b 36 -k 50 -t 48 --outbloom --solid @reads.in

 NOTE: THIS WILL WORK WELL WITH ntEdit ONLY IF YOU HAVE SUFFICIENT READ COVERAGE (>30X), OTHERWISE SET KMER COVERAGE TO -c2 (>=20X) or -c 1 (<20X).